Breakfast/Brunch/Eggs

 A food processor makes the butter incorporation fast and controlled — pulse just until pea-sized pieces form.
 Overprocessing melts the butter through friction.

 Cake flour alongside all-purpose flour produces a more tender crumb.
 All-purpose alone produces a slightly tougher biscuit.
 The combination is the move.
+If you can find a low-protein Southern flour like White Lily, it produces an even more tender biscuit and you can use it in place of the blend.

 Don't overwork the dough.
 The moment it comes together stop.
 Overworked biscuit dough activates too much gluten and produces a tough chewy biscuit instead of a tender flaky one.

 Baking at 450°F produces the fast rise and golden color that makes a great biscuit.
 Lower temperatures produce pale biscuits that don't rise properly.
+A cast iron skillet is the ideal vessel — it holds and radiates that high heat evenly and gives the bottoms a golden crust nothing else matches.

 Ingredients